 The traditional business continuity management (BCM) model is a key part of resilience, but it is by definition reactive.
 Fusion partners with its clients to take the standard method to the next level, incorporating traditional BCM into our bowtie method.

 Fusion’s bowtie method, in which an event or incident sits at the center of the model, marries the proactive with the reactive.
-Business continuity planning sits on one side, spanning crisis management, emergency action plans, and more.
+Business continuity planning sits on one side, spanning crisis management, emergency incident management plans, and more.
 But this is only half the story.
 On the other side of the bowtie is proactive risk management.
 This side preemptively assesses emerging risk and spans prevention and mitigation.
 Together, the proactive and reactive pieces build a 360-degree picture of operational resilience.

 If and when disaster does strike, you must first protect cashflow and productivity and keep your workforce engaged and safe.
 Then, keep these principles in mind: